Many people believe that you’d be required to earn a college degree in order to become a video game designer.

 Most game designers have a degree in video games design or a related discipline (like computer science).

 But there are more and more routes opening up to people who have not been college-educated to get into game design.

 There are two important aspects to any job application for a game designer position;

 While ‘education’ might immediately make you think of a degree, it is more accurately explained as a skill-set that you possess.

 Your portfolio is a collection of previous works that help to showcase your skillset.

 Acquiring both is something that is increasingly difficult for young designers wishing to enter the world of video game design – education is expensive and a portfolio is hard to create.
 But rest assured, you can get both!

 Benefits of a College Degree

-A college degree is by far the easiest route into game design, because it gives you opportunity and space to develop both your education (in a formal environment), and your portfolio.
+A college degree is by far the easiest route into game design because it gives you the opportunity and space to develop both your education (in a formal environment) and your portfolio.